 Beryl Gemstone Mythology, Metaphysical and Alternative Crystal Healing Powers Back to Top

-Golden Beryl, or Heliodor, is a lesser-known gem, lacking much fame, myth, legend, astrology and zodiac schemes.
-Despite the lack of major awareness, Golden Beryl does still have their place in the metaphysical world of crystal power.
+Golden beryl, or heliodor, is a lesser-known gem, therefore it lacks the fame, myth, legend and astrology associations of better known gems.
+Despite the lack of major awareness, golden beryl does still have its place in the metaphysical world of crystal power.

-Golden Beryl is known as 'The stone of the Sun' and the term 'Heliodor' was taken from the Greek language.
-Greeks believed Golden Beryl contained the actual warmth and energy of the sun.
+Golden beryl is known as 'The stone of the sun' and the term 'heliodor' was taken from the Greek language.
+Greeks believed that golden beryl contained the actual warmth and energy of the sun.
 Heliodor has been worn and used as talismans for many centuries.
-Golden Beryl can boost your drive and determination to succeed.
-Golden Beryl can also protect its wearer from psychological manipulation by others.
-It can deter spirits, ghosts, and dark energies.
+Golden beryl is said to boost the drive and determination to succeed of its wearer, and it can also protect its wearer from psychological manipulation by others.
+It can deter spirits, ghosts and dark forces.

-Physically, Golden Beryl is thought to strengthen the immune system and is very useful for treating liver, spleen and pancreas disorders.
-Golden Beryl is best for stimulating both the Crown and Solar Plexus Chakra's, but it can help with all Chakra energies.
+Physically, golden beryl is thought to strengthen the immune system and is thought to be useful for treating disorders of the liver, spleen and pancreas.
+Golden beryl is best for stimulating both the crown and solar plexus chakras, but it can be used on all chakras.
 Heliodor is thought to honor the Greek Goddess of Spring, Persephone.
-Golden Beryl also honors Tiamat, the Sumero-Babylonian Goddess of Chaos.
-Heliodor does not represent any official month as a birthstone, but it is known to be the Stone of the Moon.
+Golden beryl also honors Tiamat, the Sumero-Babylonian Goddess of Chaos.
+Heliodor does not represent any official month as a birthstone, but it is known as the stone of the moon.

 Beryl Gemstone and Jewelry Design Ideas Back to Top

-Golden Beryl is an excellent gemstone for any type of jewelry application.
-It is considered both hard and durable.
+Golden beryl is an excellent gemstone for any type of jewelry application.
+It is considered to be both hard and durable.
 It also has a good level of fire and brilliance which makes it an ideal gemstone for open settings.
 It is available in larger sizes and very much affordable compared to other gemstones.
-Golden Beryl is perfect for setting in large gemstone rings or pendants.
-Since they are almost always free of inclusions and have very intense and vivid color, they are best set into designs that allow light to pass through easily.
+Golden beryl is perfect for setting in large gemstone rings or pendants.
+Since it is almost always free of inclusions and has intense and vivid color, it is best set into designs that allow light to pass through easily.

-Golden Beryl is an excellent gem for beaded and tumbled jewelry, such as strands and bracelets.
-Golden Beryl is often used as an alternative to rare and expensive Imperial Topaz.
-Beryl in general is one of the most popular gemstones in the world and they are a favorite among jewelers for their hardness, durability, affordability and beauty.
-Unlike many other rarer colored stones, Beryl is often available in local jewelry stores (although usually as emerald or aquamarine).
-Usually, beryl stones will be preset as earrings, pins, brooches, class rings and mainstream jewelry designs.
+Golden beryl is an excellent gem for beaded and tumbled jewelry, such as stranded necklaces and bracelets.
+Golden beryl is often used as an alternative to rare and expensive imperial topaz.
+Beryl in general is one of the most popular gemstones in the world and it is a favorite among jewelers because of its hardness, durability, affordability and beauty.
+Unlike many other rarer colored stones, beryl is often available in local jewelry stores (usually sold as emerald or aquamarine).
+Usually, beryl stones will be preset as earrings, pins, brooches, class rings and other mainstream jewelry designs.

-Gemstone Caring and Cleaning for your Beryl and Gemstone Jewelry Back to Top
+Beryl Gemstone and Jewelry Care and Cleaning Back to Top

 Precious beryl is sensitive to pressure and vulnerable to household chemicals.
-Beryl is one of the more durable gemstone types, but it does still require some handling and care.
-Avoid wearing Beryl Jewelry when working with harsh chemicals or household cleaners, such as bleach or acids.
-When cleaning, you can use warm soapy water and tissue or a soft cloth.
+Beryl is one of the more durable gemstone types, but it does still require some careful handling.
+Avoid wearing beryl jewelry when working with harsh chemicals or household cleaners, such as bleach or acid.
+When cleaning beryl gemstones, warm soapy water and tissue or a soft cloth can be used.
 Be sure to rinse the stones well to remove all soapy residue.
-It is best to avoid the use of ultrasonic cleaners and steamers to clean your Beryl Gemstone Jewelry.
+It is best to avoid the use of ultrasonic cleaners.

 - First Published: August-04-2006